tonyduan/glm-lib/READMATH.md

 $$

 **Result 3.** The negative log-likelihood of an exponential family distribution is always convex with respect to the natural parameters.
-This is because the Hessian is positive semi-definite.
+This is because the Hessian is a constant positive semi-definite matrix in this case, coinciding with the variance of the sufficient statistics and with no dependence on observations.
 $$
 \begin{align*}
 -\log p_\eta(y) & = a(\eta) -\eta^\top T(y) -\log b(y)\\